halfmarble/hm-panelizer/README.md

 to take the tool out for a spin, but kindly do not discuss it in public yet.

 We have placed orders of a panel made by our tool with a few Pcb houses, and we are just waiting to get them back to verify that they worked.
-Once we verify that we will be ready to publicly announce it.
+Once we verify that, then we will be ready to publicly announce it.

 Thank you!